These easy banana muffins are made with everyday ingredients that you have in your kitchen right now! Prep them in one bowl in under 10 minutes.

 ingredients used to make banana muffins

-• bananas: adds banana flavor and moisture
+• ripe, spotty bananas: adds banana flavor and moisture

 • vegetable oil: adds fat and moisture